kriswiner/LSM9DS0/Teensy3.1/MiniShield/Readme.md

 The add-on shield has 10 kOhm pullup resistors on board with a jumper that can be adjusted to disable them if other pullups are already in the circuit.
 However, this is impossible to do once the board is mounted so adjust your configuration accordingly.
-Perhaps ina future revision I will move the jumpers to the back of the Teensy 3.1 add-on shield for easier re-configuration.
+Perhaps in a future revision I will move the jumpers to the back of the Teensy 3.1 add-on shield for easier re-configuration.

 This add-on shield is one of many designed as part of the [Modular Teensy project](https://github.com/kriswiner/LSM9DS0/wiki/Modular-Teensy-Project).